equipez/infnan/README.md

 # infnan

-Here are some functions for checking Inf/NaN, which aim to work even when compilers are invoked with aggressive optimization flags, such as `gfortran -Ofast`.
+`infnan.f90` implements a module providing some functions for checking Inf/NaN, which aim to work even when compilers are invoked with aggressive optimization flags, such as `gfortran -Ofast`.

 There are many ways to implement functions like `is_nan`.
 However, not all of them work with aggressive optimization flags.
 For example, there are such discussions on